Battles on the Rio Grande

 General Arista was not able to prevent Taylor's departure for the coast.
 Instead he moved quickly to surround the U.S. outpost on the river.
 On May 3, 1846, Mexican artillery opened fire on Fort Texas from all directions in hopes of forcing a quick surrender of its defenders.

 The first clash

 General Taylor soon marched to assist his besieged men.
-After pausing to improve defenses at his supply depot, known as Fort Polk, he set out on May 7th with 2,300 troops and 200 supply wagons to break the siege of Fort Texas.
+After improving the defenses at his supply depot, known as Fort Polk, he set out on May 7th with 2,300 troops and 200 supply wagons to break the siege of Fort Texas.

-General Arista moved to block this advance, positioning 3,200 troops across the Matamoros road as it crossed the broad prairie of Palo Alto.
-There, on the afternoon of May 8, 1846, he engaged the U.S. force in a fierce artillery battle—the first major clash of the war.
+General Arista moved to block this advance.
+He positioned 3,200 troops across the Matamoros road where it crossed the broad prairie of Palo Alto.
+On the afternoon of May 8, 1846, he engaged the U.S. force in a fierce artillery battle—the first major clash of the war.

 Mexican forces stood their ground but suffered heavy casualties.
 On the morning of May 9, General Arista withdrew several miles to the brush covered banks of Resaca de la Palma.
-Taylor's troops pursued the Mexican forces and engaged them that afternoon in the battle of Resaca de la Palma.
-There, U.S. soldiers overran Arista's lines, forced Mexican troops to retreat across the Rio Grande, and ended the six-day siege of Fort Texas.
+Taylor's troops pursued Arista's force.
+They engaged the Mexican Army that afternoon in what would be known as the Battle of Resaca de la Palma.
+Taylor's troops overran Arista's lines and forced Mexican troops to retreat across the Rio Grande.
+Taylor's victory ended the six-day siege of Fort Texas.

 On May 18, 1846, Taylor's troops crossed the Rio Grande and entered the city of Matamoros.
 The occupation took place without a fight.
 Mexican forces had determined the city could not be defended and had withdrawn down the road leading to Monterrey.
 The lower Rio Grande Valley had been conceded to the U.S. Army.